BitmasterXor/Delphi_TypeFX/README.md

 > **🎯 What it does:** Every keystroke triggers stunning particle effects!
 Fire, lightning, ice crystals, plasma energy, and 13 more amazing animations that make coding feel like magic.

+> **⚠️ EARLY RELEASE WARNING:** This is an early release currently in testing phase.
+While presumed to be working, you may encounter bugs or unexpected behavior.
+Please report any issues via GitHub Issues.
+Use at your own discretion in production environments.

 <div align="center">

 ![Version](https://img.shields.io/badge/Version-1.0-blue?style=for-the-badge)